(Alcoholic) Chocolate Freezer Cake Recipe

 - Mix the liquid.

-- Pour the liquid into the bowl of broken biscuits & mix thoroughly.
+- Pour the liquid into the bowl of broken biscuits &

 - Put the mixture into the baking tin & press flat.

-- Melt the chocolate in the microwave.
+- Melt the 100 g of chocolate in a bowl in the

 - Top the mixture with melted chocolate.
+Spread the chocolate

 - Put in refrigerator to speed solidification.